E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

 ### Connect to Internet and update the system clock

-This is for archiving and extracting the stage3 tarball.
+This is for downloading and extracting the stage3 tarball.

 #### System clock update for `systemd` users